cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^status]

 [^status]:
-    The present version (-11) adds an author, the "record" function tag (TBD114), a special role for the simple value `undefined`, and a number of editorial cleanups.
+    The present version (-12) updates the IANA "Values for Tag Numbers" table, sorting it and cleaning up the "Data Item" column.

 --- middle